 Worldwide income can be financially disastrous if it’s not properly reported to the IRS.
-Even worldwide income that’s tax exempt of tax referred needs to be reported.
+Even tax-exempt worldwide income needs to be reported.
 Are you are a US Citizen or a foreign national who met the substantial presence test in the United States and received income from a foreign employer in 2014 or have other sources of income abroad?
 If this is the case, the international tax team at LSL CPAs wants to ensure that you do not get in trouble with the IRS by making careless mistakes.

 worldwide income